its-mr-monday/Reverse-Shell-Lib/README.md

 # Attacker Listener
-  These reverse shells were all written for ease of use attackers can open a simple netcat or socat listener to receive the payloads
+  These reverse shells were all written for ease of use, attackers can open a simple netcat or socat listener to receive the payloads

   Netcat: